-- Install the D-Link DWL-G510 Wireless G PCI Adapter into one desktop computer.
-(See the Quick Installation Guide included with the product for installation instructions.) - Install another DWL-G510 into a desktop computer.
-(See the Quick Installation Guide included with the product.) - Set the wireless configuration for the adapters to Ad-Hoc mode, set the adapters to the same channel, and assign an IP address to each computer on the Ad-Hoc network.
-(See the box below).
+- Install the D-Link DWL-AG530 Wireless PCI Adapter into the desktop computer.
+(See the Quick Installation Guide included with the DWL-AG530). - Install the DWL-AG660 into a laptop computer.
+(See the Quick Installation Guide included with the DWL-AG660). - Set the wireless configuration for the adapters to Ad-Hoc mode, set the adapters to the same channel, and assign an IP address to each computer on the Ad-Hoc network.
+(See box below).